-• When using 2 baskets in a retort, check wax fill levels When using 2 baskets in a record, that the wax bath level is above the 2BASKETS line.
-When using 3 baskets in a retort, that the wax bath level is above the 3BASKETS ine.
-To avoid overflow, ensure that the bath level is always below the MAX For the full User Manual, tap t he Leica logo in the top-right corner of the screen.
+How to check wax fill levels

+When using 2 baskets in a retort, ensure that the wax bath level is above the MIN-2BASKETS ine.
+When using 3 baskets in a retort, ensure that the wax bath level is above the MIN-3BASKETS ine.
+To avoid overflow, ensure that the wax bath level is always below the MAX ine.
+For the ful User Manual, tap the Leica k with another that the screen.

+OF